mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 - Outbound ports HTTPS (TCP) 443 and 80 must be open between the computer where the Hybrid Agent installed and the internet as shown [here](/azure/active-directory/manage-apps/application-proxy-enable).

-- Ports TCP ports 443, 80, 5985, and 5986 must be open between the computer where the Hybrid Agent is installed on the CAS that's selected in the Hybrid Configuration wizard.
+- Ports TCP ports 443, 80, 5985, and 5986 must be open between the computer where the Hybrid Agent is installed and the CAS that's selected in the Hybrid Configuration wizard.

 > [!IMPORTANT]
 > Free/busy requests from on-premises users to Exchange Online users do not traverse the Hybrid Agent.
 All Exchange Servers (or Exchange 2013 Client Access Servers) must be able to communicate with the Microsoft 365 or Office 365 endpoints via HTTPS (TCP port 443).
 The required URLs, IP addresses, and ports are described [here](/microsoft-365/enterprise/urls-and-ip-address-ranges).

 ### Proxy server considerations

-If your network environment uses outbound proxy servers, additional configuration and requirements are needed.
-This list may not be exhaustive.
+If your network environment uses outbound proxy servers, you need to do some extra configuration as described in this section.
+This list might not be exhaustive.

 #### Agent

-The Agent supports outbound unauthenticated proxy servers but requires additional configuration after the installation.
+The Agent supports outbound unauthenticated proxy servers, but you need to do more configuration after the installation.
 Run the `ConfigureOutBoundProxy.ps1` script located in `\Program Files\Microsoft Hybrid Service\` on the computer where the Agent is installed.
 For example:

 ```PowerShell
 PS C:\Program Files\Microsoft Hybrid Service\>.\ConfigureOutBoundProxy.ps1 -ProxyAddress http://proxyserver:8080